 When you announce that you are pregnant (especially for the first time), you will get various reactions.
 Even from strangers!
 And some responses might take you aback.
 You might not even know how to respond.
 I remember being utterly shocked at some things people said to me when I was pregnant.
 Somehow, when you grow a baby inside you, your body, reproductive health, and family planning become socially acceptable for anyone to react to.
 Let’s discuss the more shocking reactions and how they might make you feel!
 Perhaps you will be able to relate to some of these.

 6 Reactions You’ll Get When Telling People You’re Pregnant

 1. “Aren’t You a Little Old/Young for That?”

-Everyone seems to have an opinion regarding your child’s conception, and one thing that people rush to judge is your age when you announce your pregnancy.
-However, healthy pregnancies can happen for women of any reproductive age!
-Besides, as someone who had her first child in her 30’s, age is just a number!
+Everyone seems to have an opinion regarding your child’s conception, and one thing people rush to judge is your age when you announce your pregnancy.
+However, healthy pregnancies can happen for women of any reproductive age!1 Besides, as someone who had her first child in her 30’s, age is just a number!
 It is important to remember that when you choose to start or expand your family, it is nobody’s business but your own.

-If you like to celebrate a pregnancy announcement with a gift, I recommend a few books that are great reads for any expectant mother.
-Mom Truths by Cat & Nat is laugh-out-loud funny and provides a realistic perspective on what motherhood is really like.
-Expecting Better by Emily Oster is a scientific-based approach to addressing myths and old wives’ tales related to pregnancy.
+If you like celebrating a pregnancy announcement with a gift, I recommend a few great books for any expectant mother.
+“Cat and Nat’s Mom Truths” by Catherine Belknap and Natalie Telfer is laugh-out-loud funny and provides a realistic perspective on what motherhood is really like.
+“Expecting Better” by Emily Oster uses a scientific-based approach to address pregnancy myths and old wives’ tales about pregnancy.
 Let’s all join together to celebrate pregnancy announcements and remember the impact your reaction could have on an expectant mother.